avyfain/avyfain.github.io/contact.md

 title: Contact
 ---

-Shoot me an email at avy@this-domain.com, I will try to answer within a day.
+Shoot me an email at avy@this-domain.com, and I will try to answer within a day.

-Check out my outdated resume [here](https://dl.dropboxusercontent.com/u/16238897/Avy%20Faingezicht.pdf).

 Alternatively, you can reach out through social media: